BrunoffNo13/TestFlatDoc/body.md

 The contents are dynamic, some basic examples have been supplied in the calls laid out within below sections.

-A explanation of all fields is found here, this version is for client type &quot;Person&quot;:
+An explanation of all fields is found here, this version is for client type &quot;Person&quot;:

 NKB IMAGE???